loda-lang/loda-programs/programs/README.md

 * [A287393](oeis/A287393.asm): Domination number for knight's graph on a 2 X n board.
 * [A287394](oeis/A287394.asm): Domination number for camel's graph on a 2 X n board.
 * [A287866](oeis/A287866.asm): n - A274933(n).
+* [A288040](oeis/A288040.asm): Numbers k such that their number of distinct decimal digits is prime.
 * [A288134](oeis/A288134.asm): Positions of 1 in A288132; complement of A288133.
 * [A288156](oeis/A288156.asm): Two even followed by three odd integers: the pattern is (0+2k,0+2k,1+2k,1+2k,1+2k) for k>=0.
 * [A288383](oeis/A288383.asm): Positions of 1 in A288381; complement of A288382.